 - How do I categorize the Economic Impact Disaster Grant I received from the SBA?

 A: Initially it’s considered an EIDL Liability; until we know if you’ve been approved for the loan or not it should be treated as an advance on a future loan.
 If the loan is denied we can move it to Other Income at that time.

 - How do I categorize the economic stimulus payment from the IRS?

 A: This is for your personal finances so should not be accounted for on the business at all.

-- I drive a lot for my business; are my fuel/maintenance costs deductible to the business for my vehicle?
+- I drive a lot for my business; are my fuel/maintenance costs deductible from the business for my vehicle?

 - I pay rent to my brokerage on each commission received but I also use my home quite a bit as my office: can I deduct any home expenses on the business?

-At Formations, we are here to help you maximize your deduction, while staying compliant.
+At Formations, we are here to help you maximize your deductions, while staying compliant.